 Realisation, though, may take at least a year as sugar mills have to invest in increasing capacity to produce ethanol, Tarun Sawhney, vice chairman and managing director of the distilleries company Triveni Engineering and Industries Ltd., told BloombergQuint.

 The potential to blend ethanol with fuel is high, with the government targeting 10 percent blend.
 The current national average, according to Indian Sugar Mills Association, is 4.02 percent.

 Oil marketers have released tenders to procure nearly 48.5 crore litre of ethanol produced from B-heavy molasses and 1.84 crore litre of the fuel made from sugarcane juice.
 The association estimates that this could result in sugar production dropping by nearly 0.5 million tonnes.

 Sugar prices have rallied over 25 percent in the international market in October due to lower-than-anticipated production in Brazil.
-“Higher rainfall in key cane growing regions and strong ethanol demand is expected to lower Brazil’s output by nearly 9 million tonnes,” said Narendra Murkumbi, managing director of Shree Renuka Sugars Ltd.
+“Higher rainfall in key cane growing regions and strong ethanol demand is expected to lower Brazil’s output by nearly 9 million tonnes,” said Narendra Murkumbi, former vice chairman and managing director of Shree Renuka Sugars Ltd.

 Watch the interview here

 India could export 4-4.5 million tonnes of the commodity, due to the government’s incentives and exports becoming competitive due to a depreciating rupee.